bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 Session Status

- Status of BGP Session, both as connection status and approval status (Established, Pending, Approved, Rejected, Down, etc)
+ Status of BGP Session, both as connection status and approval status (Established, Pending, Approved, Rejected, Down, Unestablished, etc)

 Session Array

  Array of potential BGP sessions, with request UUID.
  Request UUID is optional for client, and required for server.
  Client may provide initial UUID for client-side tracking, but the server UUID will be the final definitive ID.
-Request ID will not change across the request.
+RequestID will not change across the request.

 * BGP Session